Skip to main content

 • OASIS

-Transfer Student Success provides resources, services, and programs to empower transfer students to achieve their goals as they navigate UC San Diego's academic and cultural landscape.
-We work with faculty and staff to implement best practices that support transfer student success and we actively engage students so they thrive academically, professionally, and personally.
+The Triton Transfer Hub provides resources, services, and programs to empower Triton Transfers to achieve their goals as they navigate UC San Diego's academic and cultural landscape.
+They assist students in their transition through active engagement in opportunities that support their paths and build community so they thrive academically, professionally, and personally.
+The Triton Transfer Hub support the campus community to share knowledge and implement proven promising practices to support transfer student experiences.

 Expanding Access